wyfo/split-histogram/README.md

 [Benchmark results](benches/README.md) highlight both the impact of reducing the number of atomic RMW and cache locality.

+## Safety

+The algorithm is implemented using **100% safe Rust**.
+However, the safe version includes redundant bounds checks and complex layout logic to group counters within a single cache line.

+An unsafe alternative is provided behind the `unsafe` feature flag, eliminating these overheads.
+The `unsafe` implementation is thoroughly validated using `miri`.

+While runtime performance is minimally affected, the generated assembly is significantly improved:
+from [56 instructions](asm/observe_f64) (safe) to [32 instructions](asm/observe_f64_unsafe) (unsafe) per observation — enhancing inlining and code density.

 ### NaN Support

 `NaN` values are supported via a dedicated `NaN` bucket placed after `+Inf`, removed from the collection result.